 Can I Get Benefits for a Sitting Disability?

-To meet the basic requirements for eligibility for Social Security disability benefits, your medical condition must prevent you from doing substantial work (over $1,040 per month) for at least 12 consecutive months.
+To meet the basic requirements for eligibility for Social Security disability benefits, your medical condition must prevent you from doing substantial work (generally, work that earns you over $1,130 per month) for at least 12 consecutive months.